On this page:

 What is distributed generation?

 Distributed generation (DG) refers to generating energy close to where it is consumed, rather than forcing communities to rely on faraway fossil fuel plants and inefficient long-distance power transmission.
-An energy system built around DG is decentralized and more resilient when compared to centralized generation, which relies on a few large power plants located far from the communities that consume the energy.
+An energy system built around DG is decentralized and more resilient than centralized generation, which relies on a few large power plants located far from the communities that consume the energy.

 What is wholesale distributed generation?

-Wholesale distributed generation (wholesale DG) refers to distributed generation systems that connect to the distribution grid and sell the electricity they produce to the local utility to serve local energy demand (as shown below).
+Wholesale distributed generation (wholesale DG, or WDG) refers to distributed generation systems that connect to the distribution grid and sell the electricity they produce to the local utility to serve local energy demand (as shown below).